pqina/filepond/README.md

 ## License terms

-FilePond is licensed under [GPLv3](https://opensource.org/licenses/GPL-3.0).
+The free version of FilePond is licensed under [GPLv3](https://opensource.org/licenses/GPL-3.0).

 ### What does this mean?

-* You **may** modify provided code in any way which doesn't conflict with above statement
 * You **may** use this lib for any private projects which you do not plan to share or sell
-* You **may** use this lib for public projects, BUT in such case you MUST share the full client source code of your project if asked.
-If you do not want to share your projects source code then you need to obtain a commercial license
+* You **may** use this lib for public projects as long as those projects are licensed under GPLv3 as well.
 * You **may not** remove the license and PQINA attribution from source files

-GitHub automatically adds a quick overview header to the [repository LICENSE](https://github.com/pqina/filepond/blob/master/LICENSE) which might be helpful as well.
+For more information read the [repository license details](https://github.com/pqina/filepond/blob/master/LICENSE).

+If the GPLv3 license does not match your use case, the [Commercial license](https://pqina.nl/filepond/pricing.html#commercial-license) might be more suitable.

 ### Commercial use

-Interested in using FilePond for a commercial project without the GPLv3 requirements, view the license options on the [pricing page](https://pqina.nl/filepond/pricing.html).
+Interested in using FilePond for a project without the GPLv3 requirements, view the license options on the [pricing page](https://pqina.nl/filepond/pricing.html#commercial-license).